I remember when I attended my cabin crew assessment day, my mind was spinning with questions about the group exercise:

 The job requires you to work in a group, deal with various scenarios (there are no two flights the same), and be pressured by time, climate, or other stress factors.
-You are expected to communicate openly with people of diverse backgrounds and positions, listen to instructions or complaints and make quick decisions.
+You are expected to communicate openly with people of diverse backgrounds and positions, listen to instructions or complaints, and make quick decisions.

 The assessors need to see that you can do all of this.

 You will face a complex task in a group of 8-12 people.
 All the applicants will display their personalities: some are very loud and dominating, while others are shy and reserved.
-The group dynamic will reveal each candidate's personality and behavior, which is how the assessors can predict how each candidate is likely to behave in their future work environment.
+The group dynamic will reveal each candidate's personality and behavior, which is how the assessors can predict how each candidate will likely behave in their future work environment.
 Also, they can estimate how you are likely to react in specific situations.

 You will be assessed on the following competencies: